Reseal Market Research and Film Company hosts Maharashtra Business Icon Awards 2023 | www.lokmattimes.com

 Reseal Market Research and Film Company hosts Maharashtra Business Icon Awards 2023

-PNN Nashik (Maharashtra) [India], July 17: The Reseal Market Research and Film Company (reseal.in), a decade-old company specialising in ...
+Nashik (Maharashtra) [India], July 18: The Reseal Market Research and Film Company (reseal.in), a decade-old company specialising in research, ...

 The Maharashtra Business Icon Awards showcased the outstanding contributions and exemplary performances of individuals and organisations in sectors including Education, Technology, Hospitality, Industries, Agriculture, Media, Art, Beauty & Fashion.
 The winners were celebrated for their achievements and their significant impact on their respective industries.